Economic Activities in Albania: Primary, Secondary, Tertiary, and Quaternary

 The tertiary sector in Albania encompasses services that focus on knowledge and time to enhance productivity and meet needs.
 It includes intangible goods like advice and expertise, catering to both consumers and businesses.
 Key tertiary activities in Albania are restaurants, healthcare, education, banking, communication, tourism, and transportation.

 Among these, Albania’s economy heavily relies on tourism, contributing significantly to its GDP.
-With over 6 million annual arrivals, popular destinations like the historic cities of Berat and Gjirokastër, along with the picturesque Albanian Riviera, attract visitors worldwide.
+As of 2024, Albania welcomed a record 11.7 million foreign visitors.
+Popular destinations like the historic cities of Berat and Gjirokastër, along with the picturesque Albanian Riviera, attract visitors worldwide.
 Tourism plays a crucial role in driving Albania’s economic growth and development.

 Another example of tertiary economic activity is the mobile cellular sector, which boasts approximately 2.8 million subscriptions, equating to about 98 per 100 inhabitants.
 This extensive connectivity fosters technological growth, enabling innovation and enhancing digital services across various industries.